fmassonn/teaching/LPHYS2268/project/README.md

 ```
 ./srv2nc -p MOST.001 MOST.001.nc
 ```

+Note that this command also requires CDO (do a `module load CDO` if needed).

 This command converts the atmospheric file of year 1 to its NetCDF equivalent.
 The `-p` option is important to compute the sea level pressure from the state variables.